Green3lement/Zero_Fs/readme.txt

 Demo Build
 Ship Damage
 Ghost Ship

-Working on:
 Force Walls
+Ghost Ship Opponent Selection

+Future Updates:
+Wrong way indication
+Ability to select other tracks
+Reset selected ghost slot

 How to Play:

-Left Click to start the race
+Select the Ghost Slot you wish to race against by Left Clicking Left Click to start the race
-Press R to reset the race times before the race starts W – Throttle
+Press R to reset the race times before the race starts (This does not change the ghost saves!)
+W – Throttle
 A – Turn Left
 S – Brake/Reverse